ml4sts/ml4sts.github.io/join.md

 **Empirical evaluation of the contexts where fair ML algorithms succeed and fail through intentionally designed biased data**

 Example tasks:
-- write code that impelements tyes of biased synthetic data based on mathematical models in the literature
+- write code that impelements types of biased synthetic data based on mathematical models in the literature
 - evalute parameter ranges that create/do not create bias interactions
 - analyze data on existing biases to determine advice for data scientists
 - add more ML models by implementing recent advances in fair ML or developing novel interventions